hartwigmedical/actin/molecular/README.md

 knownResistanceEvidence | A or B-level non-predicted resistance evidence for a treatment for which non-preclinical evidence exists with equal or lower evidence level compared to the resistance evidence level.
 suspectResistanceEvidence | Any other resistance evidence for a treatment with evidence with equal or lower evidence level compared to the resistance evidence level.

+Note that in case of no tumor cells, both evidence and drivers are wiped empty.
+Any driver (and related evidence) is considered to be unreliable in such a case.

 ### Version History and Download Links
  - Upcoming (first release)